argilla-io/argilla/argilla/docs/getting_started/quickstart.md

 In the sign in page:

-1. Click on **Sign in with Hugging Face**
+1. Click on **Sign in with Hugging Face**.

 2. **Authorize the application** and you will be logged in into Argilla as an `owner`.

 !!! info "Unauthorized error"
     Sometimes, after authorizing you'll see an unauthorized error, and get redirected to the sign in page.
-Typically, clicking the Sign in button solves the issue.
+Typically, clicking the Sign in button again will solve this issue.

 Congrats!
 Your Argilla server is ready to start your first project using the Python SDK.
 You now have full rights to create datasets.
 Follow the instructions in the home page, or keep reading this guide if you want a more detailed explanation.